Symbol1/BlueWaters-RM64/process.md

                                                              [E  ]
 ```

-Now take RREF and read off pivots of RM64.
+Now take RREF and read off pivots of RM32.
+For the actual computation, we take two RREF-patterns from RM32
+to obtain a pivot-pattern of RM64.

 Note that `RREFSign(RM32)` does not determine `RREFSign(RM64)`;
 this method is not inductive.